NHLBI Research Supplement Application Guidelines

 If a post-baccalaureate or post-master's supplement candidate wishes to extend their research experience for a second year, evidence must be provided to show that the candidate is actively pursuing entry into a graduate or a health professional school.
 In addition, research progress and research proposed with additional aims for the additional year must be well documented.
 The request for funding must be submitted 3 months before the current supplement ends.

-If relevant, documentation that all requirements for graduation/degree have been completed at the time of application must be provided by the Institution.
+If relevant, confirmation that all requirements for graduation/degree have been completed at the time of application must be provided by the Institution.

-High school, undergraduate, post-baccalaureate, post-master's, medical student or graduate student applications are to include a scanned copy of their most recent transcript.
+High school, undergraduate, post-baccalaureate, post-master's, medical student or graduate student applications are to include either a scanned copy of their most recent transcript or provide a list of coursework and grades in their biosketch.

 8. APPLICATION REVIEW AND AWARD